nathimel/nathimel.github.io/_wips/dp.md

 excerpt: #'This paper is about the number 2.
 The number 3 is left for future work.' date:
 # venue: 'Semantics and Pragmatics'
 paperurl: 'https://psyarxiv.com/h63y9/'
 citation: 'Uegaki, W., Mucha, A., Imel, N., & Steinert-Threlkeld, S. (2023).
 Deontic priority in the lexicalization of impossibility modals.
-PsyArXiv. https://psyarxiv.com/h63y9'
+PsyArXiv.'
 ---

 [Paper](https://psyarxiv.com/h63y9/)